efrigo88/dropbox-api-lab/README.md

 # Dropbox Transcript Downloader

 A Python application to download transcripts from Dropbox using the Dropbox API.
+This tool helps you:

+- Securely connect to your Dropbox account using OAuth2 authentication
+- Browse and list files in your Dropbox account
+- Specifically target and download transcript files from a designated directory
+- Store downloaded transcripts locally in a structured format
+- Handle large files efficiently with proper error handling and progress tracking

+The application is designed to be run either locally or in a Docker container, making it flexible for different deployment scenarios.
+It uses environment variables for secure credential management and supports both development and production environments.

 ## Setup